Last updated: November 16, 2020

 Cookies are small files that are placed on Your computer, mobile device or any other device by a website, containing the details of Your browsing history on that website among its many uses.

-Country refers to: Michigan, United States
+Country refers to: Louisiana, United States

 Device means any device that can access the Service such as a computer, a cellphone or a digital tablet.